gracelang/language/languageSpec/spec.md

 ### Once Methods

 A **`once method`** is declared by preceding a method declaration with the reserved word `once`.
-Such a method executes to completetion at most once: the first time that its object receives the corresponding request.
+Such a method executes to completion at most once: the first time that its object receives the corresponding request.
 The return value is memoised, and subsequent requests of the method will return the memoised value without re-executing the method.